purplebugs/elastic-data-tool/README.md

 {"keeper":16,"name":"Farm name 2","public":true}
 ```

-1. Pre-condition: search for getPublicFarms query and replace farm list with actual
+1. Pre-condition: search for `const PUBLIC_FARMS` and replace farm list with actual
 1. Run `node get_public_farms.js` and look at console log and for file in [./data](./data)

 ## Create data in Elasticsearch from scratch 🎸